Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 refund policy BrowsecVPN

-You can cancel your subscription through your account in their website with just a single click.
+You can cancel your subscription through your account on their website with just a single click.

 No.